Azure/fleet/docs/howtos/affinities.md

     placementType: PickAll
     affinity:
         clusterAffinity:
-            requiredDuringSchedulingIgnoredDuringExection:
+            requiredDuringSchedulingIgnoredDuringExecution:
                 clusterSelectorTerms:
                 - labelSelector:
                     matchLabels:
                         system: critical
 ```

-The example above inlcudes a `requiredDuringSchedulingIgnoredDuringExecution` term which requires
+The example above includes a `requiredDuringSchedulingIgnoredDuringExecution` term which requires
 that the label `system=critical` must be present on a cluster before Fleet can pick it for the
 `ClusterResourcePlacement`.